 Dr. Pedro Sanchez

-Dr. Sanchez spent much of his childhood at his family’s farm outside Havana, where he was born in 1940.
-From his youth, he felt tied to Cuba’s agricultural tradition – his father worked with Cuban farmers to increase productivity with fertilizers, and as a boy Dr. Sanchez was fascinated by Cuba’s tropical red soil.
+Pedro Sanchez spent much of his childhood at his family’s farm outside Havana, Cuba, where he was born in 1940.
+From his youth, he felt tied to Cuba’s agricultural tradition.
+His father worked with Cuban farmers to increase productivity with fertilizers, and as a boy, Sanchez was fascinated by Cuba’s tropical red soil.

-Working in Brazil with NCSU and Cornell’s Tropical Soils Program beginning in 1972, Dr. Sanchez participated in supporting the Brazilian government initiative to develop the Cerrado, a tropical area equivalent in size to Western Europe and, at that time, non-productive.
-After several years of collaboration, Dr. Sanchez and his colleagues found cost-effective methods for producers to apply the soil amendment and fertilizer technologies pioneered by 2006 World Food Prize Laureate Dr. Colin McClung to reduce soil acidity, eliminate toxic concentrations of aluminum, and thus bring the Cerrado to life.

-In the single largest increase in arable land anywhere in the world in over 50 years, more than 30 million hectares of land came into production.
+Working in Brazil with North Carolina State and Cornell’s collaborative Tropical Soils Program beginning in 1972, Sanchez participated in supporting the Brazilian government initiative to develop the Cerrado, a vast tropical area equivalent in size to Western Europe, which at that time was not under agricultural production.
+After several years of collaboration, Sanchez and colleagues found cost-effective methods for farm producers to apply the soil treatment and fertilizer technologies (pioneered by Colin McClung, one of the 2006 World Food Prize Laureates) to reduce soil acidity, eliminate toxic concentrations of aluminum, and thus bring the Cerrado to life.
+The result was the single largest increase in arable land anywhere in the world in over 50 years, with more than 30 million hectares of land coming into production.
 Average yields increased by 60 percent, total grain harvests tripled, and Brazilian soybean production grew to match that of the United States.

-As leader of the Tropical Pastures Program at CIAT in Colombia, Dr. Sanchez was instrumental in developing new aluminum-tolerant pasture species that drastically increased beef production in the region.
-Having played a significant role in improving Cerrado agriculture, Dr. Sanchez and his colleagues destroyed the myth that tropical soils could not produce food.
+As leader of the Tropical Pastures Program at the International Center for Tropical Agriculture in Cali, Colombia, Sanchez was instrumental in developing new aluminum-tolerant pasture species that dramatically increased beef production in the region.
+Having played a significant role in improving agriculture in the Brazilian Cerrado, Sanchez and his colleagues eradicated the myth that tropical soils could not produce food.

-At the same time, Dr. Sanchez was increasingly interested in the potential of agroforesty – integrated crop and tree cultivation – to improve productivity and long-term ecological stability.
-While expanding his work into Asia and Africa in the 1980s, Dr. Sanchez continued to learn about and explore agroforestry’s benefits to soils, crop yields, and incomes in poor and rural areas.
+At the same time, Sanchez was increasingly interested in the potential of agroforesty – integrated crop and tree cultivation – to improve productivity and long-term ecological stability.
+While expanding his work into Asia and Africa in the 1980s, Sanchez continued to learn about and explore agroforestry’s benefits to soils, crop yields, and incomes in poor and rural areas.

-Director of Tropical Agriculture at Columbia University’s Earth Institute since 2003, Dr. Sanchez is also an international authority and leader in the fight against hunger, having co-led the United Nation’s Millennium Project’s Task Force on Hunger with fellow World Food Prize Laureate M.S.
-Swaminathan.
-Upon receiving the World Food Prize in 2002, Dr. Sanchez and his wife, Dr. Cheryl Palm, established the Sanchez Tropical Agriculture Foundation to directly fund and support the scientists and farmers working to end hunger in the world’s poorest regions.
-They have also invented the concept of Millennium Villages and are working to establish such villages in hotspots all over Africa.
+Sanchez became Director of Tropical Agriculture at Columbia University’s Earth Institute in 2003.
+He is an international authority and leader in the fight against hunger, having co-led the United Nation’s Millennium Project Task Force on Hunger with fellow World Food Prize Laureate M.S.
+Swaminathan (1987).
+Upon receiving The World Food Prize in 2002, Sanchez and his wife, agricultural scientist Cheryl Palm, established the Sanchez Tropical Agriculture Foundation to directly fund and support the scientists and farmers working to end hunger in the world’s poorest regions.
+They have also invented the concept of “Millennium Villages” and established such villages in food-insecure hotspots all over Africa.